Sati (practice): Non-British colonial powers in India

 Afonso de Albuquerque banned sati immediately after the Portuguese conquest of Goa in 1510.
 Local Brahmins convinced the newly arrived Francisco Barreto to rescind the ban in 1555 in spite of protests from the local Christians and the Church authorities, but the ban was reinstated in 1560 by Constantino de Bragança with additional serious criminal penalties (including loss of property and liberty) against those encouraging the practice.

 The Dutch and the French banned it in Chinsurah and Pondichéry, their respective colonies.
 The Danes, who held the small territories of Tranquebar and Serampore, permitted it until the 19th century.
-The Danish strictly forbade, apparently early the custom of sati at Tranquebar, a colony they held from 1620 to 1845 (whereas Serampore (Frederiksnagore) was a Danish colony merely from 1755 to 1845).